dheart88/dropletForDummies/README.md

 # dropletForDummies
-A guide to create a droplet on Digital Ocean with LEMP Stack + Laravel project for Ubuntu User, assuming a droplet has been deployed and you know how to do ssh :)
+A guide to create a droplet on Digital Ocean with LEMP Stack + Laravel project for Ubuntu User, assuming a droplet has been deployed and you know how to do ssh :) .
+I have some experiences with Fedora and CentOS but this is my first time installing LEMP stack on ubuntu machine.

+## Optional : Create Sudo User
+Taken from https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart, I strongly believe you shouldn't use your root account for everything :) so let's create a user account

-## Change SSH port
+## Optional : Change SSH port
 After you managed to connect to your droplet, you should change port number of ssh, because port 22 is very obvious. you could look at this link https://www.cyberciti.biz/faq/howto-change-ssh-port-on-linux-or-unix-server/